-This is the real highlight of this trek as it is a very unique rock.
-This rock requires some scrambling to get to the top of and while it looks very scary to stand on it doesn’t feel that way until you actually get to the very end.
-At that point you can hear the echo of your footsteps and that is a little weird.
-Of course it should go with out saying, this rock will one day break, so make sure you are careful if you chose to walk out on it.
+This is the real highlight of this trek as it is a unique rock.
+This rock requires some scrambling to get to the top of and while it looks very scary to stand on it doesn’t feel that way until you actually get up on it.
+At that point, you can hear the echo of your footsteps and that is a little weird.
+Of course, it should go without saying, this rock will one day break, so make sure you are careful if you chose to walk out on it.

-The rock really does create a fun photo but it did not seem as scary when I was up on it as it does in the picture.
-The area can get really packed though so you may have to wait in line.
+The rock does create a fun photo, but the area can get really packed though, so you may have to wait in line.
 The rock itself is about 100 yards below the summit.
-Once you are done you can head back down the way you came.
+Once you are done, you can head back down the way you came.